 Emma Amoscato blogs at FreeFromFarmhouse about raising a family with food allergies.
-She is a former national features journalist and her book ‘Living With Allergies’ is being published in 2019.
+She is a former national features journalist and her book ‘Living With Allergies’ was published in April 2019.
 Here she shares her top tips on how to go from blog to book deal.

 So, how did I do it?
 My background is as a journalist and I did have a book published in a completely unrelated field back in my 20s.
 But this one came as an opportunity directly off the back of my blog.
 I heard, through a journalist contact, that my publishers were looking for books in a new a series, which I unsuccessfully pitched.
 They loved my blog though and were looking for new health titles so asked me to write a proposal for a book about allergies and here we are!

 It was something I had been thinking about for a while but hadn’t actively pursued.
 Many people aren’t quite as lucky for things to fall into place like that and you may need to pitch multiple publishers or find an agent who can help you find a home for your book.
 Here are some tips…

 Why do you want to write a book?
 I’ll let you into a secret – it probably won’t make you your millions.
 Generally, unless you are bestseller, there is not a wealth of money in book sales.
 However, if you want to be seen as an expert in your field, increase opportunities, grow your blog traffic, help others or just satisfy a personal ambition, then these are all good goals.

 More and more publishers these days are looking for authors who already have good followings, popular blogs or large social media platforms.
 They know that this goes a long way towards supporting book sales.
 If you don’t have a huge following, do you have a well established niche – this is what helped me write a book about allergies.
 Write the kind of content you want to be turning into a book to showcase your skills and engagement.

 Publishers receive hundreds of proposals and yours needs to stand out.
 Make sure you can answer these questions:

 - Why this book and why now?